Homepage > Journal > Jakob Nielsen's heuristics — part 1

 Source

-Therefore, by adding the "undo" option, we will improve the comfort of the user, who does not have to follow the path from the beginning, and secondly, increase his control over the interaction with the site, which positively affects the level of satisfaction.
+Therefore, by adding the "undo" option, you will improve the user's comfort, as they do not have to follow the path from the beginning, and, secondly, increase their control over the interaction with the site, positively affecting the satisfaction level.

-Online stores in the implementation of Nielsen's third heuristics are guided by the maxim "the customer comes first.".
-By providing full freedom in navigating the site, we also offer comfort to the user.
-If we make it easier for them to choose a product and place it in their basket, we must ensure they can remove it just as easily.
-The last thing we want is for the user to solve this problem by closing the card.
+In implementing Nielsen's third heuristic, online stores are guided by the maxim "the customer comes first."
+By providing complete freedom in navigating the site, you also offer comfort to the user.
+If you make it easier for them to choose a product and place it in their cart, you must ensure they can remove it just as easily.
+The last thing you want is for the user to solve this problem by closing the page.

 Subpage view of the basket on the Amazon website

-A good example of how to apply this principle in practice is the construction of the Cart subpage at Amazon.com
+An excellent example of how to apply this principle in practice is the construction of the Cart page at Amazon.com.

-The user who has decided what they want to buy on the product's subpage is further stimulated in the basket by as many as three fields, giving the opportunity to increase the order (marked in yellow).
+After the user has decided what they want to buy on the product's page, as many as three fields in the cart stimulate the user, giving the opportunity to increase the order (marked in yellow).

-On the other hand, users can easily remove products from the basket or reduce the number of products ordered.
+On the other hand, users can easily remove products from the cart or reduce the number of products ordered.

-The user has full control over the selection of products.
+The user has complete control over the selection of products.

 Users should not wonder if different words, situations, or actions mean the same thing.
 Follow the standards of your platform.